5 Proven Strategies to Reduce No-Shows at Your Auto Repair Shop

 Implement these strategies in order of impact:

-- Make rescheduling easy
+- Make rescheduling easy with one-click links

 - Implement deposits for high-value services